 Mean score of companies in the Leather Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Peak Design reported total carbon emissions of approximately 31,835,560 kg CO2e, with emissions distributed across various scopes: 560 kg CO2e from Scope 1, 810 kg CO2e from Scope 2, and a significant 31,832,190 kg CO2e from Scope 3.
-This marked an increase from 2021, when total emissions were about 30,125,000 kg CO2e, with Scope 1 emissions at 1,200 kg CO2e and no reported Scope 2 emissions.
+In 2022, Peak Design reported total carbon emissions of approximately 31,835,560 kg CO2e, with emissions distributed across various scopes: 560 kg CO2e from Scope 1, 810 kg CO2e from Scope 2, and a significant 31,835,000 kg CO2e from Scope 3.
+This marked a notable increase from 2021, when total emissions were about 30,125,000 kg CO2e, with Scope 1 emissions at 1,200 kg CO2e and no reported Scope 2 emissions.
 Peak Design has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
-This target aligns with the Science Based Targets initiative (SBTi) and is designed to contribute to limiting global warming to 1.5°C. The company also plans to measure and reduce its Scope 3 emissions, which represent the majority of its carbon footprint.
-These commitments reflect Peak Design's proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector, demonstrating a clear strategy for emissions reduction and sustainability.
+This target aligns with the Science Based Targets initiative (SBTi) and is consistent with the reductions necessary to limit global warming to 1.5°C. The company also plans to measure and reduce its Scope 3 emissions, which represent the majority of its carbon footprint.
+These commitments reflect Peak Design's proactive approach to addressing climate change and its dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents